Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 objects and create [`CameraDevice`](~/api/Uralstech.UXR.QuestCamera.CameraDevice.yml) objects.

 The package provides a prefab which includes the script and references the built-in conversion shader.
-It's a persistent singleton, so add it to the first scene it's referenced in, and it can be used in any scene loaded thereafter.
+It's a persistent singleton, so add it to the first scene it's referenced in so it can be used in any scene loaded thereafter.

 `QuestCameraManager` creates a `CameraInfo` object for each camera the native plugin detects.
-Each `CameraInfo` then exposes the supported resolutions, intrinsic information, and **supported stream use cases** of the physical camera device.
+Each `CameraInfo` then exposes the supported resolutions, supported stream use cases, intrinsic information, and more of the physical camera device.
 You can get a camera associated with the left or right eye using
 `QuestCameraManager.TryGetDevice(CameraInfo.CameraEye, out CameraInfo)`.
-You can use `CameraInfo.CameraEye.Unknown` to get the Avatar Camera.
+Filter by `CameraInfo.CameraEye.Unknown` to get the Avatar Camera.

-If the device state changes, you can force the manager to query the hardware again and update the cached list by calling `QuestCameraManager.RefreshDevices()`.
+If the device state changes, you can force the manager to query the hardware again and update the cached `CameraInfo` list by calling `QuestCameraManager.RefreshDevices()`.

 > [!NOTE]
 > Even though `CameraInfo` is an `IDisposable`, `QuestCameraManager` manages the disposal of the objects returned by the above APIs.